Integrating Qlik with Salesforce

 For all of you interested in the technical side of the integration, we’ve put together a quick guide that you can follow.
 This will be more a showcase of how easy and quick the integration can be, rather than a detailed step-by-step approach, so we hope all of you will read on.

-1. First thing’s first, you’ll need to download the metadata from Salesforce from the Identity Provider tab, in order to use it as an authentication for the integration between the two platforms.
+First thing’s first, you’ll need to download the metadata from Salesforce from the Identity Provider tab, in order to use it as an authentication for the integration between the two platforms.

-2. Then in your Qlik QMC, you’ll want to create a new virtual proxy, so that you can establish a connection.
+Then in your Qlik QMC, you’ll want to create a new virtual proxy, so that you can establish a connection.
 It’s not mandatory, however, since you can use any proxy you already have.
 This way, though, you’ll be able to set up various rules and settings for this exact connection.

-3. Following that, you’ll want to adjust the settings of the proxy.
+Following that, you’ll want to adjust the settings of the proxy.
 Mainly you’ll need to specify that the SAML host URI is your Qlik server and that the SAML attribute for user ID would be an email since that’s how you’d usually validate a user.

 Also, be sure to upload the metadata here, in order for the authentication to have a source to go from.
 In the end, you’ll need to whitelist the proxy server and any other server that might need to communicate with the environment.

-4. This next bit is optional but recommended.
+This next bit is optional but recommended.
 You can set up a rule in Qlik that would automatically provide a license to all the users accessing the server through Salesforce.
 Again, this is not necessary, but keep in mind that if you don’t, then you’ll need to do it manually.

-5. Lastly, you just need to connect Qlik to Salesforce by creating a so-called “Connected App” back at the Identity Provider tab in Salesforce.
+Lastly, you need to connect Qlik to Salesforce by creating a so-called “Connected App” back at the Identity Provider tab in Salesforce.
 Just fill in the info as needed and make sure to download the SP metadata from your Qlik proxy, so that you can provide it in the ACS URL field.

 Then you’ll need to provide access to the Connected App to all of the users that will be taking advantage of the Qlik within Salesforce, and bingo!
 You’ve successfully completed the integration process.